-Recall the notation of the \PPP $\Y$ and of the family of random variables~$\V$, as well as their restrictions $\Y^t$ and $\V^t$.
+Recall the notation of the Poisson point process $\Y$ and of the family of random variables~$\V$, as well as their restrictions $\Y^t$ and $\V^t$.
 In the following theorem, $U$ denotes a random variable, uniform on $(0,1]$, and independent of the point process~$\Y$ and of~$\V$.

-\begin{theorem}[Weak law of large numbers] Suppose that the following two conditions hold: \begin{itemize} \item[(A)] As $t\to\infty$, the random variable $\xi_t((0,U), \Y^t, \V^t)$ converges in probability to the random variable~$\xi_\infty((0,U), \Y, \V)$; \item[(B)] For some $p>1$ we have the uniform moment condition
+\begin{theorem}[(Weak law of large numbers)] Suppose that the following two conditions hold: \begin{longlist}[(A)] \item[(A)] as $t\to\infty$, the random variable $\xi_t((0,U), \Y ^t, \V ^t)$ converges in probability to the random variable~$\xi_\infty((0,U), \Y, \V)$; \item[(B)] for some $p>1$ we have the uniform moment condition